bbc/tams/docs/appnotes/0016-authorisation-in-tams-workflows.md

 A basic implementation may enumerate Flows and Sources a user has access to when creating/updating the webhook.
 This approach is strongly discouraged as permissions may change over time.
 It is recommended that implementations asses permissions on a per-event basis.
-Implementations may use `scope` tags in Flow/Source updated events to maintain a cache of Flow/Sources a webhook has read permissions for.
+Implementations may use `auth_classes` tags in Flow/Source updated events to maintain a cache of Flow/Sources a webhook has read permissions for.
 Implementations should regularly inspect flow tags to guard against missed events.
 Implementations should regularly check the user's permissions in the auth system for changes.